thim81/openapi-to-postman/TESTGENERATION.md

 ## Postman test suite assignPmVariables

-To facilitate automation, we provide the option set "pm.environment" variables with values from the response.
-The assigning of the pm.environment are mapped based on the OpenApi operationId.
+To facilitate automation, we provide the option set "pm.collection" variables with values from the response.
+The assigning of the pm.collection are mapped based on the OpenApi operationId.

-REMARK: By default the test suite will create a pm.environment variable for the ID property in the response object, if ID is present in the response.
+REMARK: By default the test suite will create a pm.collection variable for the ID property in the response object, if ID is present in the response.

-Anything added in `assignPmVariables` array, will be used to generate specific pm.environment variables based on the postman response body.
+Anything added in `assignPmVariables` array, will be used to generate specific pm.collection variables based on the postman response body.

 Properties explained:

 Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman pm.environment variable will be set. (example: `listPets`)
+- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman pm.collection variable will be set. (example: `listPets`)
-- **openApiOperation (String)** : Reference to combination of the OpenApi method & path, for which the Postman pm.environment variable will be set. (example: `GET::/pets`)
+- **openApiOperation (String)** : Reference to combination of the OpenApi method & path, for which the Postman pm.collection variable will be set. (example: `GET::/pets`)

 These target options are both supported for defining a target.
 In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.

-EnvironmentVariables options:
+collectionVariables options:

-- **environmentVariables (Array)** : Array of key/value pairs to set the Postman variables.
+- **collectionVariables (Array)** : Array of key/value pairs to set the Postman variables.
-  - **responseBodyProp (string)** : The property for which the value will be taken in the response body and set the value as the pm.environment value.
+  - **responseBodyProp (string)** : The property for which the value will be taken in the response body and set the value as the pm.collection value.
-  - **responseHeaderProp (string)** : The property for which the value will be taken in the response header and set the value as the pm.environment value.
+  - **responseHeaderProp (string)** : The property for which the value will be taken in the response header and set the value as the pm.collection value.
-  - **requestBodyProp (string)** : The property for which the value will be taken in the request body and set the value as the pm.environment value.
+  - **requestBodyProp (string)** : The property for which the value will be taken in the request body and set the value as the pm.collection value.
-  - **value (string)** : The defined value that will be set as the pm.environment value.
+  - **value (string)** : The defined value that will be set as the pm.collection value.
   - **name (string OPTIONAL | Default: openApiOperationId.responseProp)** : The name that will be used to overwrite the default generated variable name

 Example: